leanderseige/stereocam/README.md

 ```
 Now check with your browser and your phone's browser (should be on the same WLAN).

-Carefully adjust the cameras, has great impact on how goot it works!
+Carefully adjust the cameras.
+This will have great impact on how good it works!

 ![Stereo Cam im Browser](./images/sc-browser.png)